whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-10-birchbox-man-june-2015-sample-choice-revealed-power-play-choices.md

 <br>

 Not a subscriber?
-You can join [now](https://www.birchbox.com/invite/whatsupmailbox) to receive a June box.
+You can join <a href="https://www.birchbox.com/invite/whatsupmailbox">now</a> to receive a June box.

 What will you be choosing this month?